ajcasanas/ajcasanas/README.md

 - 👀 I’m interested in ... python, rust, data science, automation, machine learning, artificial intelligence, full stack web developement
 - 🌱 I’m currently learning ...
 AI programming with python
 - 💞️ I’m looking to collaborate on ... open source projects such as Linux on mobile phones (Ubuntu Touch, Plasma Mobile), and artificial intelligence (xAI GROK)
 - 📫 How to reach me ...
-X, LinkedIn, and/or stackoverflow
+X, LinkedIn, or email
 - ⚡ Fun fact: ... my very first skydive jump was solo, it was INSANE!

 <!---